Degree Entrance Scholarship Available

 Degree Completion allows you to apply your diploma credits towards a Sheridan degree.
 You'll get significant credit for the courses you completed in your diploma, which means you can complete your degree and advance your career sooner.

-The Bachelor of Social and Community Development (BSCD) program is only available to students who have completed a diploma in Social Service Worker, Social Service Worker – Gerontology, Community Worker or an equivalent program.
+The Bachelor of Social and Community Development (BSCD) program is only available to students who have completed a diploma in Social Service Worker, Social Service Worker – Gerontology, Child and Youth Care/Child and Youth Worker, Community Worker or an equivalent program.
 Students from these programs who meet the admission requirements will be able to enter directly into the third year of this degree, without taking any additional bridging courses.

-Programs in the human services area that have a similar structure to the Social Service Worker, Social Service Worker – Gerontology, or Community Worker program will be considered on a case-by-case basis.
+Programs in the human services area that have a similar structure to the Social Service Worker, Social Service Worker – Gerontology, Child and Youth Care/Child and Youth Worker or Community Worker program will be considered on a case-by-case basis.
 In this situation, applicants may be required to submit an additional portfolio or complete some bridging courses.
 View the admission requirements for more information.

 Sheridan's Bachelor of Social and Community Development (BSCD) program is approved by the same Ministry of College and Universities as a university degree.
 As a graduate of this program, you’ll have equal opportunities to pursue graduate studies or apply for jobs that require a degree.

-While the BSCD is equivalent to a university degree, it has the added benefit of 1,020 hours of experiential learning through your practicum and internship.
+While the BSCD is equivalent to a university degree, it has the added benefit of small classes and exciting experiential learning opportunities.
+By the end of the program, you'll have completed at least 1,020 hours of experiential learning through your practicum and internship.

-The BSCD is not a pathway to a Bachelor of Social Work (BSW), but it can provide a pathway to a Master of Social Work (MSW) at some institutions.
-Several universities expressed support for the BSCD, acknowledging that successful graduates from the degree would be eligible to apply for their MSW programs.
+The BSCD is not a pathway to a Bachelor of Social Work (BSW), but it can provide a pathway to a Master of Social Work (MSW).
+Once you've successfully completed the BSCD, you'll be eligible to apply to several MSW programs in Ontario.

 This program does not currently have a part-time offering.
 However, we’re happy to work with you to create a schedule that works for you.